Muscle Size and Strength Standards for Ectomorphs

 Your Doubts Are a Greater Limitation Than Your Genetics

 There’s also the issue of people underestimating their potential, which is why I wanted to write this article in the first place.
 A recent study published in Nature split the participants into two random groups.
-They told half the participants that they were genetically gifted, and they told the other half that they were at a genetic disadvantage.
+Half the participants were told that they were genetically gifted, and the other half were told that they were at a genetic disadvantage.
 Those who thought they were genetically gifted performed markedly better.
 (Greg Nuckols wrote up a good breakdown of the study here.)

-You have to expect a lot of yourself and then truly fight for it in order to reach your full potential.
+To reach your full potential, you have to expect a lot of yourself and then fight for it.
 If you keep thinking that being an ectomorph is holding you back, it will.

 What’s Our Genetic Muscle Size and Strength Potential?